 To reach the exact spot, you have to climb the steep hill.
 The hill face has been carved into small steps, so climbing is not difficult.
 However, I attempted to climb it in the middle of the day and I was exhausted.

-Brief history of Anuradhapura
+The brief history of Anuradhapura

 - You can get small eats and of course tea and King Coconut.